Vinneyyyy/Vinneyyyy/README.md

 ![Visitor](https://visitor-badge.laobi.icu/badge?page_id=plm-vincent.plm-vincent) ![GitHub followers](https://img.shields.io/github/followers/plm-vincent?style=social)
 <h2> Hello, I'm Vincent Ferrer <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px"> !</h2>

-I am a first year college student taking a Bachelor's degree in Computer Science at Pamantasan ng Lungsod ng Maynila.
+I am a second year college student taking a Bachelor's degree in Computer Science at Pamantasan ng Lungsod ng Maynila.
 I have a passion in learning and improving my  coding skills, as well as my designing skills.

 I discovered programming from my older brother because he was a data scientist.
 I explored more about programming when I was bored during the lockdown because of Covid.
 I started learning Python first and I was hooked.
 I started learning more about programming and I found out that I really like it.
 I am currently learning web development and I am also learning how to design.